 We believe the economic impact of the dam is vastly overstated.
 The numbers provided make it clear this is a micro hydro scheme, and will hardly contribute as a regionally or nationally significant renewable energy project by providing at best only 0.2% of NZ annual power requirements.
 The developers also consistently conflate the benefits of the dam with the envisioned “Taheke 8C Green Energy Hub” which includes a much larger, previously Fast-Track approved Geothermal project.
 This lends credence to the idea that the dam will have a negligible positive impact – the dam should be assessed on its own merits, and it’s clear the positives do not outweigh the negative impacts.

 Whitewater NZ has been sharing information about the project as we’ve learned it via our social media channels.
-We’ve also been conducting a media campaign to inform the public and stakeholder groups on Taheke 8C’s secretive dam project.
+We’ve also been conducting a media campaign to inform the public and stakeholder groups on Taheke 8C’s secretive dam project – these press releases have put a spotlight on the dam project:

 We have been and are continually working collaboratively with affected stakeholders, including iwi, downstream landowners, and environmental groups, to protect the Kaituna/Ōkere Awa through means both legal and otherwise.